-Ethiopia Agaro Family
+Ethiopia Agaro Family - SOLD OUT

 Coffees from Agaro are famous for their layered complex sweetness and delicate florals.
 Home to some of the most sought after coffees in Ethiopia, the Kata Muduga cooperative union makes all these coffees possible.
 Apart from the immense potential of these coffees, the timeline of which their harvest takes place makes these coffees a perfect early spring offering.
 Typically we’ll receive samples in early February from our friend Aleco at Red Fox.
 Once the pre-ship samples are approved and the coffees are booked, we can expect to see these coffees in our warehouse and roasted by late March or early April.